microsoft/botframework/README.md

 Gain key insights into your bot’s health and behavior with [Analytics](https://github.com/Microsoft/AI).
 Review available telemetry, sample Application Insights queries, and Power BI dashboards to understand the full breadth of your bot’s conversations with users.

 ## Bot Framework Emulator
 The [Bot Framework Emulator][60] is a  cross-platform desktop application that allows bot developers to test and debug bots built using the Bot Framework SDK.
-You can use the Bot Framework Emulator to test bots running either locally on your machine or connect to bots running remotely.
+You can use the Bot Framework Emulator to test bots running locally on your machine or to connect to bots running remotely.

-- [downlad latest][61] | [docs][62]
+- [Downlad latest][61] | [Docs][62]

 [60]:https://github.com/Microsoft/BotFramework-Emulator
 [61]:https://github.com/Microsoft/BotFramework-Emulator/releases/latest
 [62]:https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?view=azure-bot-service-4.0

 ## Bot Framework Web Chat
-The Bot Framework [Web Chat][23], is highly customizable web-based client chat control for Azure Bot Services, which provides the ability for users to interact with your bot directly in a web page.
+The Bot Framework [Web Chat][23] is a highly customizable web-based client chat control for Azure Bot Service that provides the ability for users to interact with your bot directly in a web page.

-- [stable release][24] | [docs][25]  | [samples][26]
+- [Stable release][24] | [Docs][25]  | [Samples][26]

 [23]:https://github.com/Microsoft/BotFramework-WebChat
 [24]:https://www.npmjs.com/package/botframework-webchat